kanaria007/saas-architecture-review-navigator/docs/en/index.md

 > It is a design navigator.
 > Built to help teams **ask better questions** before code is written.

+Architecture is not only about structure.
+It is about **thinking in constraints, tradeoffs, and long-term system evolution**.

+This project exists to help teams
+**ask sharper questions before committing to irreversible decisions.**

 ---

 ## 💬 Meta